Kumamoto Prefecture: Sports

-The Kumamoto Prefecture hosted the 2019 World Women's Handball Championship, having previously hosted the 1997 World Men's Handball Championship.
+Kumamoto Prefecture hosted the 2019 World Women's Handball Championship, having previously hosted the 1997 World Men's Handball Championship.

 Sister cities

 Kumamoto Prefecture is the 'sister state/prefecture' of Montana in the United States.

-Kumamoto has a sister city located in Texas named San Antonio, which holds an annual fall festival 'akimatsuri' for its Japanese citizens.
+San Antonio, Texas is Kumamoto's sister city; it holds an annual fall festival 'akimatsuri' for its Japanese citizens.
 In 2015 the mascot, 'Kumamon' visited as an honorary ambassador during the festival located at the Japanese Tea Gardens.